gcioffi/TLIO/README.md

 ## Generate Dataset
-This could be generated using gvi as explained in the next section (recomended option) or extracting the TLIO needed files using the information from rosbags recorded during flights simulated in Gazebo, namely Agiros and the realted reference trajectory in .csv.
+This could be generated using gvi as explained in the next section (recommended option) or extracting the TLIO needed files using the information from recorded rosbags.
+This are created during flights simulated in Gazebo using Agiros and the realted reference trajectories in .csv.
 The files used for TLIO are:

 - my_timestamps_p.txt